pieter2501/NetworkNarcotic/README.md

 * decide which device to select,
 * or to break ties when devices get selected in some other way.

 ID = 1 has the highest priority and will always be selected first.
-Connectionmode values that require device ID's are marked down below with an **\* asterisk**.
+Variables that somehow depend on the device ID's are marked down below with an **\* asterisk**.

 ### **Variables: YAML structure**